 Synchronous fireflies (Photinus carolinus) are one of the 19 firefly species that live in the Great Smoky Mountains, and they are the only ones that can synchronize their flashing lights.
 Their light patterns are connected to their mating signals.
 Each species has its own flash pattern that helps the males and females recognize each other.
 The males fly around flashing and searching for the perfect lady firefly, while the females respond with a stationary flash.
 How is that for a laugh?
 The boy chases the girl in the firefly world, too!

 How To See The Lights

 It’s that time of the year, and the synchronous fireflies are back.
 For two weeks every year during the mating season (the dates depend on the temperature and soil moisture), a few fireflies start flashing; a flashing frenzy soon commences as more fireflies join in.
 Once the majority of the insects are lighting up each night, the peak of the mating season has been reached, and the number of flashes begins to decline.
 The quality of the nightly displays depends on various environmental factors, including the moon’s phase, the temperature, and the amount of rainfall.
-This year’s show is set to take place between May 30 and June 6.

 Before attending the event, be sure to head over to the website to learn more about light show etiquette.
 Flashlights disrupt the fireflies and can annoy those around you; it’s important to use them properly and to make sure you aren’t harming the fireflies.